Fully-Connected-Graph/GAPC-2023/_obsidian/Rules.md

 ### Teams

-This is an open contest, where anybody can participate.
-It is not an eligibility criterion if the team is composed of people within the academic environment of the University of Groningen or not.
+This is an open contest to all students from a university within the Benelux region.
+Regarding registration, the teams formed with students from the University of Groningen or Hanze University of Applied Sciences are considered local teams.
+Teams that have in composition at least one member who is not a student at the before mentioned universities, will be regarded as external teams.
+There is a limit of 15 external teams.

 All the teams:
 * Participate for free.
 * Participate in the teams' pool for the title “Winner of the Groningen Algorithm Programming Contest 2023”.